 Paying for college

 You do not need to be a U.S. citizen to be admitted to WSU.
-There are scholarships awarded through the Undergraduate Admissions Office and the Graduate School that do not include citizenship or permanent resident status as requirements.
+Scholarships are available through the Undergraduate Admissions Office and the Graduate School that do not require citizenship or permanent resident status.

 Federal student aid

-You must be a citizen of the United States or have lawful permanent resident status to receive federal financial aid.
+To receive federal financial aid, you must be a citizen of the United States or have lawful permanent resident status.

 The standard documentation for a permanent resident of the United States is the Permanent Resident Card (Form I-551, since 1997) or Resident Alien Card (Form I-551, before 1997).